Friends-of-Monika/mas-docs/README.md

 An experimental attempt to extract Python code from `init x python in ...` blocks in `.rpy` scripts of [Monika After Story](https://github.com/Monika-After-Story/MonikaModDev).

+## Reading docs

+See [doc/pages](doc/pages) for rendered Markdown docs.
+Classes are currently unsupported, but are being worked on.

 ## Generating docs

 ### Installing RenPy SDK